Subject Source: Library of Congress Subject Headings

 Call Number: RG 130

 Overview: J. Homer and Minnie Bright, their son J. Calvin Bright, and his wife Harriet Bright, were American missionaries in China from 1911 to 1951, serving under the Church of the Brethren mission.
 The elder Brights served in Shao Yang and Ping Ting, Shansi province.
-J. Calvin and Harriet Bright served in Chengtu, Szechwan province.
-This record group also contains material related to Daniel and Jane Dye, who taught at the West China Union University in Chengtu.
-J. Calvin and Harriet Bright were Church...
+J. Calvin and Harriet Bright served in Chengdu (Chengtu), Szechwan province.
+This record group also contains material related to Daniel and Jane Dye, who taught at the West China Union University in Chengdu (Chengtu).
+J. Calvin and Harriet...